petems/aas-apm-datadog-vending-machine/README.md

 ## License

-MIT License - see LICENSE file for details.
+MIT License - see LICENSE.MD file for details.